pjambet/blog/content/posts/intent-pattern.md

 This pattern is useful when two services communicate with each other.
 The service initiating the request is referred to as the "frontend" and the service receiving the request is referred to as the "backend".
 Note that you may or may not own the backend in this context.
 It may be a third party API, such as Stripe, or GitHub, or another service owned and operated by your organization.

-> Some people might be used to "frontend" being used to identify the client-side javascript part of a codebase but it in this article we are using it to differentiate two types of services.
+> Some readers might be used to "frontend" being used to identify the client-side javascript part of a codebase but it in this article we are using it to differentiate two types of services.

 ## Problem

 Creating resources remotely is a common operation, being in a micro-services world or not, and handling all the edge cases outside the happy path can be tricky.
-Network errors will happen, such as timeout issues.
+Errors are unavoidable, common causes are timeout or network related.
 The main problem is the creation of "dangling resources", a resource successfully created on the backend, without the frontend being aware of it.

 The following sequence illustrates the problem: